-The Intensive Outpatient Program is designed for the individual who can manage many aspects of their life without round the clock monitoring, inpatient medical detox for alcohol and drugs, or who may have completed a residential treatment stay.
+The Intensive Outpatient Program is designed for the individual who can manage many aspects of their life without round-the-clock monitoring or inpatient medical detox for alcohol and drugs, or who may have completed a residential treatment stay.

-At The Aviary, IOP treatment is designed to attend 3 – 5 times a week for 3 hours each session with a licensed mental health professional.
-The flexible schedule and program elements are designed to support your recovery through developing:
+At The Aviary, IOP treatment comprises 3 – 5 sessions a week for 3 hours each session with a licensed mental health professional.
+The flexible schedule and program elements are designed to support your recovery by helping you develop:

 - Life skills

 - Insight into behaviors of self and others